 - Crown obligations under section 35 of the Constitution Act, 1982

-- Aboriginal policy development and implementation
+- Indigenous policy development and implementation

 How is this program different from the Regular Summer Law Program?

-The Aboriginal Law Summer Program and regular Summer Law Program are similar in that students in both programs are involved in doing legal research, drafting pleadings or facta, assisting in the preparation of court cases, or assisting with the development of new legislation.
-That being said, students participating in the Aboriginal Law Summer Program have the unique opportunity to work on Aboriginal law and policy related issues.
+The Aboriginal Law Summer Student Program and regular Summer Law Program are similar in that students in both programs are involved in doing legal research, drafting pleadings or facta, assisting in the preparation of court cases, or assisting with the development of new legislation.
+That being said, students participating in the Aboriginal Law Summer Student Program have the unique opportunity to work on Aboriginal law and policy related issues.
 Students work closely with their placement offices in supporting the government in developments in the areas of litigation, negotiation and policy initiatives.

-Aboriginal Law Summer Program students receive the same compensation as students within the regular Summer Law Program and are included in the MAG-wide educational opportunities.
+Aboriginal Law Summer Student Program students receive the same compensation as students within the regular Summer Law Program and are included in the MAG-wide educational opportunities.

 In what offices have students been placed in the past?

-Aboriginal Law Summer Program students have previously been assigned to the following offices within the Ministry of the Attorney General:
+Aboriginal Law Summer Student Program students have previously been assigned to the following offices within the Ministry of the Attorney General:

 - Crown Attorney Offices